MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 - **Product:** SurfacePro6
 - **Windows release:** Win10
 - **Build:** 18362
-- **Version:** 19.073.44195 – This shows the date and time that the file was created, as follows:
+- **Version:** 19.073.44195 – Version number shows the date and time that the file was created, as follows:
   - **Year:** 19 (2019)
   - **Month and week:** 073 (third week of July)
   - **Minute of the month:** 44195